 I am the Director of the Richardson Institute.

 Other Interests and Hobbies

-I am an avid snowboarder, a sports fan and a musician.
+I am an avid snowboarder, Arsenal and general sports fan and a musician.